 The widespread belief that ninjas were initially peasants that utilized various forms of farm equipment, as well as their knowledge of the land to combat the tyranny of oppressive samurai, is often exaggerated—though not inaccurate: after all, many historical mountain/forest communities in the Sengoku period functioned as ninja clans or armed neighborhoods, resisting against (if not partnering with) the dominion of conquering samurai.
 The most notorious of these conflicts, understandably, would be Oda Nobunaga launching the Tensho Iga War), which the ninja clans actually won during the first round.
 Nevertheless, there are many mythical Ninjas, most famously Ishikawa Goemon, who is said to have robbed from tyrannical ruling class to give to the poor.

-When the samurai is the protagonist, more often than not is (s)he a master swordsman who is either humble, or the silent type, able to slice a speeding bullet in two without even so much giving a snarl, as (s)he cuts armies of ninja down with a single swipe.
+Regarding this trope, usually one or the other is the protagonist while the other is the antagonist (sometimes the latter appears as an army of mooks).
+When the samurai is the protagonist, more often than not, s/he is a master swordsman who is either humble, or the silent type, able to slice a speeding bullet in two without even so much giving a snarl, as s/he cuts armies of ninja down with a single swipe.
 As a mook?
 Usually the samurai is just a loud, bullying dumbass with a sword... live and learn.